-This measure has been NQF-endorsed since 2002 and is publicly reported by PQRS and through the NCQA Diabetes Recognition Program.
+This measure has been NQF-endorsed since 2002 and is used by CMS in the Physician Quality Reporting System (PQRS) program and in the NCQA Diabetes Recognition Program (DRP).
 When reviewing this measure, the Committee raised concern that evidence does not exist for the specific intervention of performing a foot exam alone, without also performing risk assessment and creating treatment plans for high risk patients; however, the Committee determined that the evidence provided was sufficient to indicate that foot exams for high risk patients can lead to improved outcomes.
 The Committee recommended that the developer remove the upper age limit on the measure, as those over age 75 are at highest risk for lower limb complications; the developer agreed to this change in specifications.
 The Committee acknowledged the overall high performance rate for this measure and the lack of demonstrated improvement over the past 3 years; however, the Committee stated that the high priority of preventing amputations and other lower limb complications in diabetes patients warranted maintaining endorsement of the measure.
-Given this and the sufficient reliability and validity of the measure, the Committee ultimately recommended the measure.
+Given this and the sufficient reliability and validity of the measure, the Committee ultimately recommended the measure for endorsement.